ldci/redCV/README.md

 **Extra documentation here :** [http://redlcv.blogspot.com/2017/04/blog-post.html](http://redlcv.blogspot.com/2017/04/blog-post.html)

+###UPDATE JANUARY 2 2021
+redCV includes a support for Flir themal images.
+This will be extended to other thermal imagers such as Optris.

 ###UPDATE NOVEMBER 30 2020
 All libs and code samples are compatible with the new less permissive, but faster Red compiler.